apioo/psx-sandbox/README.md

 only way a user can return a value is by using the `return` statement in the script.
 Every function and new call gets checked by the security manager.
 The security manager contains a whitelist of all allowed functions and classes.

+Its important to note that the security check is _not_ performed on runtime, instead we simply prevent to generate PHP code which contains untrusted code.
 Because of this features like i.e. dynamic functions names `$func = 'foo'; $func();` are also not allowed.